-Discussion of the gender pay gap, or the difference in what women earn and what men earn, is largely centered around the data point that women on average earn 80 cents for every white man’s dollar—even when they do the same job.
-That means that even after a full year of equal work, women don’t earn their fair share until the beginning of April—the following year—a day marked as Equal Pay Day.
+Discussion of the gender pay gap, or the difference in what women earn and what men earn, is largely centered around the data point that women on average earn 82 cents for every white man’s dollar—even when they do the same job.
+That means that even after a full year of equal work, women don’t earn their fair share until late March or early April—the following year—a day marked as Equal Pay Day.

 However easy that fact may be to understand on a surface level (wethinks there’s discrimination afoot!), the reasons the gender pay gap exists are much more nuanced than employers simply paying women less than men.
 Here are five reasons the gender pay gap exists, according to research.

 Just as there are male-dominated fields, there are also female-dominated ones, and they’re most often “care-oriented fields” such as education, nursing, child care, and administrative work.
 Women don’t dominate “pink-collar” jobs because they’re better at them necessarily, but because historically, women haven’t been allowed or encouraged to pursue careers in fields like engineering and tech.
 This gendered split is called occupational sorting, and it causes women to earn less than men simply because jobs in teaching pay less than jobs in male-dominated fields.

 While it’s a contributor to the gender pay gap, occupational sorting can’t explain it entirely, though many who argue against the existence of a pay disparity use it to explain away concerns about discrimination, claiming women “choose low-paying fields and therefore earn less.”
 In fact, research shows even within fields, male- or female-dominated, there are substantial gender-linked pay discrepancies.
 This article on the role job choice plays in the gender pay gap delves deeper into the history and research surrounding occupational sorting.

 Read more: Why More Women Should Work Blue-Collar Jobs

 2. The United States doesn’t offer universal paid parental leave